All Episodes

 Very good.

-I was there for a tournament uh for my daughter's nine-year-old team because apparently we can't find anybody to play in New Jersey, so we have to go, you know, four-hour drive to Pennsylvania.
+I was there for a tournament for my daughter's nine-year-old team because apparently we can't find anybody to play in New Jersey.

-Uh my goodness.
+Oh, my goodness.

 It's a lovely state.

-It it really is.
+It really is.

 Are we talking free base?

-Uh what exactly uh w where are we going with this?
+Exactly, where are we going with this?

-I know where we're going at this.
+I know where we're going with this.

 So I left him a message because I don't remember exactly if it was just before the 2020 election or after.

-There was a gaggle of reporters at on Joe Biden's property talking to him next to his little green corvette.
+There was a gaggle of reporters at on Joe Biden's property talking to him next to his little green Corvette.

 And I very clearly saw the license plate on the back says the big guy.